jswoboda/ISRSpectrum/README.md

 The code has been written to be able to produce a spectrum with an arbitrary number of ion species with an arbitrary collsion frequency and magnetic aspect angle.
 The only issue is that I will now promise that the code will run quickly at magnetic aspect angles &lt; 1 degree perp to B.

-## Requirements
-Standard python package requirements such as scipy and matplotlib are stated specifially in requirements.txt.
-The package [isrutilities](https://github.com/jswoboda/PythonISRUtilities) also needs to be installed before hand.

 ## Suggestions
 It is highly suggested that the [Anaconda](https://www.continuum.io/downloads) platform be used as the package manager.
 All of the development and testing has been done using this.